No Earlier than 12th April 2021 - Hospitality Venues

 FAQs for Hospitality Businesses

-- If the Government has confirmed that Step 2 of the Roadmap has started, you will be able to open outdoors only
+- Yes, Step 2 of the Roadmap has started, you can open outdoors only.

 Does it have to be table service only?

 - Yes, for any premises that provide alcohol, your customers must order, eat and drink while seated outdoors.
 They cannot go to a bar or servery area.

 - Yes, a customer may legally make a payment indoors rather than outdoors at the table should this not be possible.
 You should ensure only one customer is indoors at any time for the purpose of making payment, and you should operate a tab system to ensure that customers do not need to make multiple indoor payments during their time at the venue.

 - The rule of 6 or two households will apply.
 This means that groups of 6 persons from different households, or any number of persons from up to two households, can sit together.

 - Social distancing rules will still apply between the groups of up to 6 or two households.